NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

         }
 ```

 Obviously if you try this on IDE it will show an error.
 In order to make it acceptable for our IDE, we first must remove and replace some part of the code.
 First, do we need the **public** modifier?
 On this case no, **we don't need the modifier**.
 Second, do we need the `void` keyword?
 Yes!
 But in lambda a **void function** is express as `()` - an open and close parenthesis with nothing inside of it.
 Next, do we need the name `Hello`?
 In lambda, no we don't need to define a name of a function so we remove that.
 Now, in order to denote to our java compiler that we are declaring a lambda expression we have to use the **arrow operator** `->`.
-The code would now look like this
+The code would now look like this:

 ```java
  HelloLamdba =  () -> {